ani555/EXTRAS/README.md

 ### How to run

-Run instructions are same for both models present in folders transformer and bert.
+Run instructions are same for both models present in folders `transformer` and `bert`.

 To train your model run:
 ```